PrairieLearn/PrairieLearn/rfcs/005-group-stats.md

 # Unresolved Questions and Concerns
-The existing codebase currently has all group-related code at the assessment-level, it is unclear how to upload and store group assignments at the course-instance level.
+The existing codebase currently has all group-related code at the assessment-level, it is unclear how to upload, store,and work with group assignments at the course-instance level.